Gabe-H/ESP8266-Spotify-OLED/README.md

 # ESP8266 Spotify OLED
-Designed for use with an SSD1306 128x64, designed in mind for blue-yellow displays.
+For use with an SSD1306 128x64, designed in mind for blue-yellow displays.

 ## Requirements
 - VS Code with PlatformIO installed